kubasiatkowski/SCCMChoco/README.md

 # SCCMChoco
 ## Description
 PowerShell module integrating Chocolatey with SCCM.
-Provide URL of Chocolatey package, sit down, relax and wait for new applications to apprear in Software Center.
+Provide URL of Chocolatey package, sit down, relax and wait for new applications to appear in Software Center.
 Applications are built using PowerShell wrappers to download all content from Internet.
-Nothing is stored on SCCM distribution points, all software is available immidiately
+Nothing is stored on SCCM distribution points, all software is available immediately

+Check [screenshots](https://github.com/kubasiatkowski/SCCMChoco/tree/master/Screenshots) to see code in action!!

 ## Requirements
 ### Computer running the module: